yesu3/aiocatalogs/README.md

 1. Open the addon's web interface at your installation URL
 2. Click "Create New Configuration" to create a new user ID
 3. Add catalog addons by entering their manifest URLs or by clicking the "Add MDBList Catalog" button
+4. Configure display options like RPDB rating posters for enhanced visual feedback
-4. Install the addon in Stremio using the displayed URL
+5. Install the addon in Stremio using the displayed URL

 ### Why can't I find specific content?